7th millennium BC

 The 7th millennium BC spanned the years 7000 BC to 6001 BC (c.
 9 ka to c.
 8 ka).
 It is impossible to precisely date events around this millennium, and all dates mentioned here are estimates mostly based on geological and anthropological analysis.

-Towards the end of this millennium, the islands of Great Britain, and Ireland were severed from continental Europe by rising seawater.
+Towards the end of this millennium, the islands of Great Britain, and Ireland were severed from continental Europe by rising sea levels.

 Communities

 Population

 Neolithic culture and technology were established in the Near East by 7000 BC and there is increasing evidence through the millennium of its spread or introduction to Europe and the Far East.
 In most of the world, however, including north and western Europe, people still lived in scattered Palaeolithic hunter-gatherer communities.
-The Mehrgarh chalcolithic civilization began around 7000 BC.
+The Mehrgarh Chalcolithic civilization began around 7000 BC.
 The world population is believed to have been stable and slowly increasing.
 It has been estimated that there were perhaps ten million people worldwide at the end of this millennium, growing to forty million by 5000 BC and 100 million by 1600 BC, an average growth rate of 0.027% p.a. from the beginning of the Neolithic to the Middle Bronze Age.